cutydina/UsefulGodotSnippets/README.md

-#UsefulUnitySnippets
+<h1>UsefulUnitySnippets</h1>
-Some snippets for making games in Godot.
-Maybe a little too simple, but useful when I need to find something quick.
+<p>Some snippets for making games in Godot.
+Maybe a little too simple, but useful when I need to find something quick.</p>